-Figure 9-19: ACEmanager: Services > Management (SNTP) (Version 3)
+Figure 9-22: ACEmanager: Services > Management (SNTP) (Version 3-AirLink LX60 shown)

 Field Description SNMP Configuration Enable SNMP Allows you to enable/disable SNMP Default is Disable.
 SNMP Version Allows you to select either SNMP protocol Version 2 (default) or Version 3 communications.
 SNMP Port Controls which port the SNMP Agent listens on: 1-65535 (default 161) SNMP Contact This is a personal identifier of the contact person you want to address queries to.
 This is a customer defined field.
 SNMP Name This is the name of the device you want to refer to.
 This is a customer defined field.
 SNMP Location Location of where your device is stored.
 This is a customer defined field.

-SNMP System Description Use this field to enter a system description, if desired.
+Field Description SNMP System Description Use this field to enter a system description, if desired.
 The default value, which appears after the SNMP agent is enabled and the gateway rebooted, is the product name.

-Field Description Read Only SNMP User Name Allows these SNMP users to view, but not change the network configuration Security Level Security types available: None, Authentication Only, and Authentication and Privacy.
+Read Only SNMP User Name Allows these SNMP users to view, but not change the network configuration Security Level Security types available: None, Authentication Only, and Authentication and Privacy.
 Authentication Type Authentication types available: MD5 or SHA Note: This field is only available when you select either Authentication and Privacy, or Authentication Only in the Security Level field.
-Authentication Key This key authenticates SNMP requests for SNMPv3.
-Minimum length: 8 ASCII characters Maximum length: 255 ASCII characters Example: My Key_1234 Note: This field is only available when you select either Authentication and Privacy, or Authentication Only in the Security Level field.
+Authentication Key This key authenticates SNMP requests for SNMPv3. • Minimum length: 8 ASCII characters • Maximum length: 255 ASCII characters Example: My Key_1234 Note: This field is only available when you select either Authentication and Privacy, or Authentication Only in the Security Level field.
 Privacy Type Privacy types available: AES or DES Note: This field is only available when you select Authentication and Privacy in the Security Level field.
 Privacy Key This key ensures the confidentiality of SNMP messages via encryption Minimum length: 8 ASCII characters Maximum length: 255 ASCII characters Example: My Key_56789 Note: This field is only available when you select Authentication and Privacy in the Security Level field.
-Read/Write SNMP For a description of the Read. /Write SNMP fields, see Read Only SNMP on page 266.
-TRAP Server User TRAP Server IP/FQDN Identifies the IP address or fully qualified domain name (FQDN) of the trap server that the AirLink gateway sends SNMP traps to TRAP Server Port Identifies the specific port the trap server is on 1-65535 (default is 162)
+Read/Write SNMP For a description of the Read /Write SNMP fields, see Read Only SNMP on page 272.
+TRAP Server User TRAP Server User TRAP Server IP/FQDN Identifies the IP address or fully qualified domain name (FQDN) of the trap server that the AirLink gateway sends SNMP traps to

-Field Description Engine ID The Engine ID is a mandatory field that uniquely identifies the SNMPv3 agent in the device to the server.
+Field Description TRAP Server Port Identifies the specific port the trap server is on 1-65535 (default is 162) Engine ID The Engine ID is a mandatory field that uniquely identifies the SNMPv3 agent in the device to the server.
 The Engine ID is 5-32 octets long (1 octet is 2 hex characters).
 That is: Minimum length: 10 hex characters Maximum length: 64 hex characters Create the engine ID by entering hex characters only, with no leading 0x.
-For example, ABCDEF1020 User Name See User Name on page 266.
-Security Level See Security Level on page 266.
-Authentication Type See Authentication Type on page 266.
-Authentication Key See Authentication Key on page 266.
-Privacy Type See Privacy Type on page 266.
-Privacy Key See Privacy Key on page 267.
+For example, ABCDEF1020 User Name See User Name on page 272.
+Security Level See Security Level on page 272.
+Authentication Type See Authentication Type on page 272.
+Authentication Key See Authentication Key on page 272.
+Privacy Type See Privacy Type on page 272.
+Privacy Key See Privacy Key on page 273.

-Time (SNTP)
+Time (NTP)

-The device can be configured to synchronize its internal clock with a time server on the Internet using the Simple Network Time Protocol.
+The device can be configured to synchronize its internal clock with a time server on the Internet using the Network Time Protocol (NTP).
+If NTP or GPS is not enabled, the LX60 synchronizes with mobile network.
+If both GPS and NTP are enabled, NTP time will be used.

-Figure 9-20: ACEmanager: Services > Time (SNTP)
+Figure 9-23: ACEmanager: Services > Time (NTP)